OpenDispatchHub/OpenDispatchHub.Abstraction/README.md

-# OpenDispatchHub.Abstraction
+# OpenDispatchHub.Common
-The abstraction layer for OpenDispatchHub
+Provides common tools and objects for OpenDispatchHub.